Wednesday marks 42 years since the disastrous eruption of Mount St. Helens. It remains the deadliest volcanic eruption in U.S. history.

 Anchor Michelle Millman: “This was a Sunday so obviously, you know, we weren’t in school it was a Sunday morning.
 My dad was out of town on business in Oregon and he couldn’t get home because I-5 was shut down.”

 The disaster gave scientists a way to develop monitoring tools, improving their ability to predict eruptions and save lives.

 Scientists expect Mount St. Helens to probably erupt again this century.

 In the last few decades, satellite technology has improved dramatically, helping scientists detect movements in the earth.

-A team of researchers started an imaging experiment last year to determine how magma gets to the surface.
+A team of researchers started an imaging experiment in 2019 to determine how magma gets to the surface.

 A United States Geological Survey study shows Washington has four high threat volcanoes.

 The only state with more is Alaska, which has five.